CommunicateNorge/WikiDoc/README.md

 This is WikiDoc, a documentation framework for IT-Solutions.
 We had the basic idea to make a targeted Wiki solution to automaticly and manually docuement individual components and procedures in a unified way on one single web-site.

+The project came about while working for Communicate Norge AS and is developed in full by Jonas Moltzau and Martin Witsø Løkkeberg.

 ## Disclaimer
 We are currently updating the readme and documentation for the project and ironing out the set up process.
 If you want to download the source now i wont't stop you but be prepared to make it work on your own.
 Hopefully a full setup guide and documentation will be up and running pretty soon.